GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 The URLs in this message tell you where to find the results of the installation.

-If a message does **not** appear, and the installation script is not able to run, then try running `./install.sh` in your Cloud Shell terminal once you have set-up your billing account.
+If a message does **not** appear, and the installation script is not able to run, then try running `install.sh` in your Cloud Shell terminal once you have set-up your billing account.

 ## Explore the Sandbox!